How to Find Farm Work in Australia

 Generally, Australians are really helpful so if you have any connections, try to ask if anyone knows anything about potential farms.
 My friends learned about one farm where I worked by asking from a guy who sold coffee at a rest area that does he know any farms around.
 The guy knew this farm which happened to be hiring at that moment so they got the job.
 Moral of the story: it never hurts to ask.

 I haven’t tried this but some people just go ask straight from the farms that do they need employees.
 Especially many small farms you cannot even find online, so going out in the field is the only way to reach these.

 TIP 4: If you happen to come across a Yellow Pages book (seriously, people still use that in here instead of Google), there is usually some “farms” section where you can find contact details.

 TIP 5: Because competition is hard you will have better chances of getting work if you are not there where everybody else is.
 This, unfortunately, is there where the weather is nicest: summer in the south and winter in the north.

 Usually, if people want to pick some particular fruits they go into a place where they know a season is coming.
 If you are planning to do this go early, a bit before the season starts.
 You have better chances of getting a job when you are already there available to start when needed.

 Writing an application

 Farm work isn’t really rocket science, but because competition of the places is really tense you have to write a proper application!

 Do not write an application that just says “I need money and visa days please hire me”.
-That that kind of application doesn’t really help you to stand out from hundreds of other applications that farms receive.
-Farms do know that these are the main reasons why backpackers apply for a farm job, but you have to give some reasons why you are the person they should hire.
+Farmers do know that these are the main reasons why backpackers apply for a farm job, but you have to give some reasons why you are the person they should hire.

 - fit – farm work can be physically hard so it really helps if you are in good condition.